AdobeDocs/analytics-platform.en/help/analysis-workspace/user-preferences.md

 ## General preferences

-General preferences apply to your CJA experience in the browser.
+General preferences apply to your Customer Journey Analytics experience in the browser.
+For information about how to access these preferences, see [Update preferences](#update-preferences).

 | Preference | Options |
 | --- | --- |